How To Quit Sugar: Your 6 Step Detox

 1. Start Hydrating

 It’s hard to quit sugar when the cravings can be so powerful.
-Your secret weapon is free and always availablewater.
+Your secret weapon is free and always available—water.

 Drinking enough water makes you feel full and flushes out excess sugar from the body, therefore keeping cravings at bay.
+These are my favorite tips for drinking more water every day.

 2. Eat More Satisfying Foods